groundwired/salesforce-food-bank/README.md

 ## Implementation Notes

-This unmanaged package is built on 3 primary custom objects; Client, Client Household, and Client Visit.
+This unmanaged package is built on 3 primary custom objects; Client, Client Household, and Food Bank Visit.
 There is no dependency or integration with Salesforce NPSP (https://github.com/SalesforceFoundation/Cumulus) although that is a future goal.

 ## Description of Files and Directories